riteek1997/CPI_Lens_Extension/README.md

 # CPI_Lens_Extension

--Smart Observability and analytics for SAP CPI (Integration Suite) iFlows.
+-Smart Observability, analytics and productivity tools for SAP CPI (Integration Suite) iFlows.

-CPI Lens is an open-source browser extension designed to enhance productivity, visibility, and operational efficiency for SAP CPI (Integration Suite) developers and support teams.
+CPI Lens is a browser extension designed to enhance productivity, visibility, and operational efficiency for SAP CPI (Integration Suite) developers and support teams.

 Working with SAP CPI often involves repetitive navigation, limited runtime insights, and frequent context switching between tools.
 CPI Lens addresses these challenges by bringing *intuitive analytics, runtime insights, and developer utilities directly into the CPI UI*.